 Western officials sought to put a positive spin on Kim's passing, suggesting the new leadership had a chance to engage with the world.
 U.S. Secretary of State Hillary Clinton voiced hope for improved relations with the people of North Korea.

 Clinton also said she had been in touch with other participants in stalled six-nation talks on North Korea's nuclear program but did not elaborate.
 Washington and its main Asian allies have resisted calls to resume the talks, saying Pyongyang must first halt provocative actions.

 While his father had 20 years as official heir, Kim Jong-un only became successor by taking on official titles last year, months after Kim Jong-il suffered a stroke around August 2008.

 He takes over an economy that has been ravaged by years of mismanagement under Kim Jong-il, who only briefly flirted with economic reform, preferring to stick with central planning and the brutal crushing of any opposition.

-Under Kim Jong-il's rule, an estimated 1 million North Koreans died during famine in the 1990s.
+Under Kim Jong-il's rule, an estimated one million North Koreans died during a famine in the 1990s.
 Even with good harvests, the state cannot feed its 25 million people.

-Little is known of Kim Jong-un, who is believed to be in his late 20s and studied briefly at a school in Switzerland.
+Little is known of Kim Jong-un, who is believed to be in his late 20s and to have studied briefly at a school in Switzerland.